cmadland/gitpitch/academic-integrity/PITCHME.md

 [@Jessifer](https://twitter.com/Jessifer/status/1010442757788323840)
 ---
+> Educators at every level must begin by listening to and trusting students.Teachers stand to learn more from students about online learning than we could ever teach.
+Many students come to an online or hybrid class knowing very well how to learn online, even if they don’t always know how to learn in an online course.
+[Jesse Stommel](https://www.slideshare.net/jessestommel/ethical-online-learning)

 ### Sources
-- Bowles, N. (2018, June 24).
+Bowles, N. (2018, June 24).
 Thermostats, Locks and Lights: Digital Tools of Domestic Abuse.
 The New York Times.
 Retrieved from https://www.nytimes.com/2018/06/23/technology/smart-home-devices-domestic-abuse.html
-- Herold, B. (n.d.).
+Herold, B. (n.d.).
 Teacher’s Aide or Surveillance Nightmare?
 Alexa Hits the Classroom.
 Retrieved June 28, 2018, from http://blogs.edweek.org/edweek/DigitalEducation/2018/06/alexa_in_the_classroom_teachers_surveillance.html
 ---
+Stommel, J. (2018, June 20).
+Ethical Online Learning.
+Education.
+Retrieved from https://www.slideshare.net/jessestommel/ethical-online-learning

-- Stommel, J. (2018, June 21).
+Stommel, J. (2018, June 21).
 Turnitin helps create and feed a culture of suspicion around students and their work.
 The company is invested in manufacturing a problem they can solve.
 They also monetize a database of student work, and those students are not compensated and have little to no ability to consent.https://twitter.com/maha9313/status/1009701001832607744 … [Tweet].
 Retrieved June 28, 2018, from https://twitter.com/Jessifer/status/1009737552117616640
 ---
-- Stommel, J. (2018, June 23).
+Stommel, J. (2018, June 23).
 Plagiarism exists.
 I’d never begrudge individual teachers for their frustrations at this.
 The work of teaching is hard.
 But why do entire institutions adopt and require the use of tools like Turnitin that assume from the start that students are dishonest, plagiarists, cheaters?
 [Tweet].
 Retrieved June 28, 2018, from https://twitter.com/Jessifer/status/1010442757788323840
 ---
-- Watters, A. (2017, April 7).
+Watters, A. (2017, April 7).
 “Education Technology’s Completely Over.”
 Retrieved June 28, 2018, from http://hackeducation.com/2017/04/07/prince